 See theRequest for Proposals for more details.
 Application documents can viewed/downloaded with the following links:

-Information on the American Rescue Plan Act of 2021 (ARPA), Humanitarian Relief Funding is now available!
-Full guidance on the ARPA funding can be found HERE.
-A useful webinar on this supplemental funding, SAHA – ARPA Supplemental Funding Overview, can be found HERE.
+Information on the FY2023 Humanitarian Relief Funding is now available!
+Full guidance can be found HERE.
+A useful webinar on Humanitarian Relief Funding can be found HERE by scrolling down to Recorded Presentations

 To allow more opportunities for agencies to submit applications for funding, there will be multiple open application periods: